 Route Grade Votings

-25m.
 The fine central line is now getting a bit worn but is still brilliant.
-The wider section of crack at two-thirds height is problematic.
-High in the grade and usually occupied.
+The wider section of crack at two-thirds height is most problematic.
+Excellent climbing and usually occupied.

 Login to your ROCKFAX account to add your comments - Search for comments.